 I’ve lived a blessed life.
 I have a healthy, beautiful family.
 I love my job.
 I live in a place where most people vacation.

-I have worked myself into every opportunity that I have been given and have a sense of complete ownership to my future.
+I have worked myself into every opportunity that I have been given and have a sense of complete ownership of my future.

 I am in a spiritual space that has nurtured my soul in ways I can’t even begin to describe and my relationship with the Divine is as strong as I’ve ever wanted.